mesa-dot-dev/miniwiki-interview/README.md

 Open [http://localhost:3000](http://localhost:3000) to see the chat interface.

+## The Goal

+Build a chatbot that can answer questions about this codebase.

+## The Challenge

+When AI agents need to understand a code repository, there are two main approaches:

+### 1. Agentic Search (Real-time Exploration)

+The agent explores the codebase on-demand for each query:

+- Lists directories, reads files, searches for relevant code
+- **Pros**: Potentially more accurate, can navigate complex codebases
+- **Cons**: Slow, expensive (lots of tokens), repeats work for every question

+### 2. RAG - Retrieval Augmented Generation (Precomputed Index)

+Build an index of the codebase once, then filter it for each query:

+- All the hard work happens upfront in a single precomputation step
+- **Pros**: Fast, token-efficient, work is cached between chat sessions
+- **Cons**: Limited to what's in the index, potentially retrieve useless info

-## Interview Task
+## Your Task

-**The Problem: Wasteful Repeated Work**

-In multi-step agentic systems, like our review agent, every new chat or query triggers the same expensive discovery process.
-The agent makes dozens of tool calls to explore the repository—listing directories, reading files, searching for relevant code—burning tokens and time to build context from scratch.
-Then the next query comes in and it repeats all of this work again.
-This is fundamentally inefficient.

-**The Solution: Precomputation**

-The key insight is that **most of the work to understand a codebase can be done once, upfront**.
-Instead of rediscovering the repository structure on every query, we can precompute an index that maps questions to relevant code sections.
-When a user asks a question, we simply filter the precomputed index to fetch exactly the context the LLM needs—no exploration, no wasted tool calls, just immediate access to the right information.

-**Your Task**

-Implement a simple indexing system for this repository.
-Create a JSON array of "documents" that captures the essential information about the codebase.
-When a user query comes in, filter this precomputed index to retrieve only the relevant documents and pass them directly to the LLM.
-The goal is to eliminate the wasteful discovery phase entirely by doing the hard work once and reusing it.
+Implement a basic RAG system for this chatbot **without using vector embeddings**.

+Think of this in two phases:

+**Phase 1: Precomputation (one-time, cached)**

+- Run once to analyze and index this codebase
+- Output: A searchable index that persists between chat sessions
+- You can use LLMs during this phase if helpful

+**Phase 2: Query-time (fast retrieval)**

+- When a user asks a question, filter the precomputed index
+- Retrieve relevant code snippets and pass them to the LLM
+- No expensive exploration, just fast lookups

-Hint: you already have everything you need in this repo—don't overcomplicate it.
-There's an outline of an indexing script you can run with `npm run index`.
-Ask questions if you're unsure about anything.
+**Hint:** You already have everything you need.
+There's a script at `scripts/index-repo.ts` you can run with `npm run index`.
+Start simple and iterate.

-### What's Already Built
+## What's Already Built

 ✅ **Chat Interface** - A fully functional ChatGPT-style UI
 ✅ **Streaming API** - Backend with Anthropic Claude integration
-✅ **Index Loading** - System to save and load the index ✅ **CLI Runner** - Script execution infrastructure
+✅ **Index Storage** - System to save and load your index
+✅ **CLI Runner** - Infrastructure to run the indexing script

-### What You Need to Implement
+## What You Need to Implement

-1. The core indexing logic in `scripts/index-repo.ts`:

-2. How the index is filtered and loaded in the chat route

-## Evaluation Criteria

-Your solution will be evaluated on:
+**1. Precomputation Logic**

-1. **Completeness** - Does it create a useful index?
+- Analyze this codebase and create a searchable index
-2. **Code Quality** - Is the code clean, well-structured, and maintainable?
-3. **Efficiency** - Is it performant and token-conscious?
-4. **Intelligence** - Does it enable accurate question-answering?
-5. **Design Decisions** - How well do you justify your approach?
+- Save it as JSON so it persists between chat sessions

+**2. Query-time Retrieval**

+- Load the precomputed index
+- Filter it based on the user's question
+- Pass relevant code snippets to the LLM

+## Key Constraints

+- **No vector embeddings** - Use simpler techniques (keyword matching, LLM-based filtering, etc.)
+- **No external databases** - Keep it simple, use JSON files
+- **Token limits** - You can't send the entire codebase to the LLM every time

 ## Tips

-- Start with the simplest possible solution that will work and iterate
+- Start with the simplest approach that could work
+- The precomputation step can use LLMs if helpful
+- Test with real questions like "How does the chat API work?" or "What UI components are available?"
-- Consider what information an LLM needs to answer questions accurately
+- Think about what information an LLM needs to answer code questions accurately
-- Think about token limits - you can't include everything
-- Test frequently with real questions